samatict/UniMelb-Data-Science/README.md

 - I'm currently a 3rd year undergrad majoring in Data Science.
 - Lab demonstrator for Foundations of Computing (COMP10001).
 - Spatial Data Analyst at UniMelb Infrastructure Services.
-- _Honour the work, and the work will honour you_ (if ya know this quote feel free to message me).

 ### Computing & Information Systems (CIS) Subjects:
 - _Foundations of Computing_ (COMP10001) - (75)